Veneto: Thermal baths

 The thermal baths of Abano Terme are an important tourist attraction.
 Montegrotto Terme and Recoaro Terme are other resorts.

 Beaches

 Venice's Lido is an 11-kilometre-long sandbar, visited by many tourists every summer.

 Jesolo is one of the most important seaside resorts on the Adriatic coast, just a few kilometres far from Venice.
 Every year Jesolo gives accommodation to over 4.5 million tourists.

 Caorle has often received awards for one of the cleanest beaches in Italy.
 Bibione, Eraclea and Sottomarina are resorts too.
 Albarella island is a private island on the Lido.
 Alberoni Beach is set in a nature reserve.

+Transport

+Air

+The region is served by two major international airports, Venice Marco Polo Airport and Verona Villafranca Airport.
+Treviso Airport is a smaller international airport mainly serving low-cost carriers.